 Click Stop to stop the recording.

-After the Success popup displays for each guest, they can individually close the Recording Page on their computers or you click Hang Up Call to end the call for all guests.
+After the confirmation popup displays for each guest, they can individually close the Recording Page on their computers or you click Hang Up Call to end the call for all guests.

-⚠️ If anyone closes the Zencastr tab, their web browser, and/or their computer before seeing the Success popup, it risks interrupting their files uploading and your ability to download their files.
+⚠️ If anyone closes the Zencastr tab, their web browser, and/or their computer before seeing the confirmation popup, it risks interrupting their files uploading and your ability to download their files.

 7. Downloading Audio and Video Files